When I finally fell back down to earth off my lofty perch, I discovered I had

 Things started going downhill from there.
 A few weeks later I experienced the depressing episode of having our son’s birthday pass with only a telephone chat but no in-person hugs.

 In about ten more days my former wife and our son crossed paths with me further down the block where they lived.
 With them was a neighbor and her young daughter, both of whom I knew a tad.
 When the young daughter recognized from the conversation and gestures that I am my son’s father, she bolted away in what looked like terror.
-This was the first of several instances that screamed loudly that someone was telling very frightening tales about me.
+This was the first of several instances that that left the nasty impression that someone was telling very frightening tales about me.

 Later our son added some unexpected spice to a dinner table conversation.
 He said his mother told him his family name was the same as his mother’s maiden name, not Raphael, his parents’ compromise name.
 I stiffled any overt emotional response, as galling as his report was.
 All I did was emphasize our common name, and suggest perhaps he misunderstood what his mother said.